-Things were working out just as she planned: find a good man to be a loving husband; buy a house; start a family; make the house into a home; live happily ever after.
+Things were working out just as Diana planned: find a good man to be a loving husband; buy a house; start a family; make the house into a home; live happily ever after.

 Darryl Clifford was her good man and together they shared their dreams and went through pre-marital counseling.
 I had the pleasure of being up close and personal with them during counseling and on their wedding day.